amd/HPCTrainingDock/README.md

 --amdgpu-gfxmodel=gfx90a
 ```

-For MI300 series, the value to specify is `gfx942`.
+For the MI200 series, the value to specify is `gfx90a`, for the MI300 series, the value is `gfx942`.
 Note that you can also build the images on a machine that does not have any GPU hardware (such as your laptop) provided you specify a target hardware with the flag above.

 Omnitrace will by default download a pre-built version.
 You can also build from source,
 which is useful if the right version of omnitrace is not available as pre-build.
 To build omnitrace from source, append the following to the build command above: